Ilan123/Bag_Of_Bones/README.md

 # Bag_Of_Bones
-We use ML to recognize abnormal bones.\br
+We use ML to recognize abnormal bones.
 We used stanford MURA Database: https://stanfordmlgroup.github.io/competitions/mura/